A Summary of European Pre-History

 the PIE languages.
 Guesses vary as to where they originated:

-Thrace, the Ukraine, or the Caucasus.
-Perhaps the best guess is
+Thrace, the Ukraine, or the Caucasus, or that they were native to Anatolia.
+My guess is

 that they originated in the Maykop culture of the north-west